cis547/cis547.github.io/_labs/lab08.markdown

 ### Setup

 The skeleton code for Lab8 is located under `cis547/lab8/`.
 We will frequently refer to the top level directory for Lab 8 as `lab8` when describing file locations for the lab.
-Open the `lab8` directory in VSCode following the Instructions from [Course VM document][course-vm-doc]
+Open the `lab8` directory in VSCode following the Instructions from [Course VM document][course-vm]

 The following commands set up the lab, using the [Cmake][CMake Ref]/[Makefile][Make Ref] pattern seen before.